bathchair/lepscape/README.md

-# CISC275-Project-Team-11-1-Lepscape
+#Lepscape

 # Authors
-- Ishika Govil
-- Dea Harjianto
-- Arunima Dey
-- Jinay Jain
-- Kimmy Huynh
+Ishika Govil, Dea Harjianto, Arunima Dey, Jinay Jain, and Kimmy Huynh

+# About
+This garden design application was designed as part of the curriculum for CISC275: Intro to Software Engineering for a Mt.
+Cuba Center client.
+The program's main focus is to prioritize native Delaware plants in gardening and support lepidoptera and other insects.

+This project is run via Gradle build system in Eclipse.

-# Features
+# Main Features
 - Draw plot boundaries freehand and with polygon
 - Set dimensions & scale plot accordingly
 - Add condition boundaries & select conditions